MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 If you don't have an LCD with encoder, or you have something like a MKS TFT that doesn't behave like a proper display, then you will need to modify this process slightly.

 First, it is **especially important** that you physically level the bed as well as possible prior to initially probing the bed with `G29 P1`.
-This is always a prerequisite, but it is especially important here because without an LCD there is no easy way to abort the probe process if the nozzle starts getting too close to the bed.
+This is always a prerequisite, but it is especially important here because without an LCD there's no easy way to abort the probe process if the nozzle starts getting too close to the bed.

 Possible workarounds are to keep your finger on the reset button/power switch so you can quickly stop the probe process, or being ready to quickly issue `M112` (emergency stop) if **and only if** you have `EMERGENCY_PARSER` enabled in `Configuration_adv.h`.